barrelstrength/sprout-docs/docs/fields/email-field.md

+---
+date: 2018-06-25
+description: The Email Address field allows you to require a valid email address using Craft and Sprout Forms front-end Fields.
+---

 # Email Field

 The Email Address field allows you to require a valid email address using Craft and Sprout Forms front-end Fields.